dischorde/inheritage/README.md

 ## Background
 The 1000 Genome Project ran over a span of 7 years and resulted in the creation of the largest public database of human genetic information.
 Our project makes this information accessible to everyone in a fun and easy to understand way by displaying genetic statistics based on their heritage on an interactive map.
 Inheritage exclusively contain information on Single Nucleotide Polymorphisms (SNP), a common variance between different ethnicities.

-This project incorporates a Python backend using Django and a React.js/Redux frontend.
+This project incorporates a Django REST framework with a PostgreSQL database on the backend and a React.js with Redux framework on the frontend.

+Below is a non exhaustive list of the technologies that were used in the creation of this application:

+#### Frontend
+- React
+- React Router
+- Redux
+- Babel & Webpack
+- Recharts for React
+- Google Maps API

+#### Backend
+- Django & Django REST framework
+- WhiteNoise

 Please see the [docs][docs] folder for more information on the development of this project.
 The database was seeded with the help of [SNPedia][SNPedia] and [1000 Genomes][1000Genomes].